-Rental Property Repair is if it is out of commission, it’s not going back in for the play—your throwing in a replacement or a fix for, something that is broke now.
+Rental Property Repair: is if it is out of commission, it’s not going back in for the play—your throwing in a replacement or a fix for, something that is broken now.

-When it comes to maintenance, you have three categories as a real estate investor.
+You have three categories as a real estate investor when it comes to maintenance.

 1) Preventive Rental Property Maintenance

 All three are addressed in a maintenance and risk management program for a rental property.
 This is something you or property management companies in Orlando should always reflect on.
 Among these types, preventive is the most important and requires the most planning.